 Revision to “Will my school’s and individual staff members’ data remain confidential?”:

 Please be assured that both the U.S. Department of Education and the U.S. Census Bureau follow strict procedures to protect the confidentiality of study participants.
-All information you provide may only be used for statistical purposes and may not be disclosed, or used, in identifiable form for any other purpose except as required by law [Education Sciences Reform Act of 2002 (ESRA 2002), 20 U.S.C., §9573].
-Your participation is voluntary, but your responses are necessary to make the results of this study accurate and timely.
+All of the provided information may be used only for statistical purposes and may not be disclosed, or used, in identifiable form for any other purpose except as required by law (20 U.S.C. §9573 and 6 U.S.C. §151).Your participation is voluntary, but your responses are necessary to make the results of this study accurate and timely.

 Revision to “Who authorizes this study?”:

-The U.S. Census Bureau will conduct this survey for NCES as authorized by the Education Sciences Reform Act of 2002, 20 U.S. Code §9541(b) and §9543(a).
+The National Center for Education Statistics (NCES), part of the U.S. Department of Education, is authorized to conduct NTPS by the Education Sciences Reform Act of 2002 (ESRA 2002, 20 U.S.C. §9543).
+The data are being collected for NCES by the U.S. Census Bureau.
 The Office of Management and Budget (OMB) approved this survey.
 The OMB control number is 1850-0598 and the approval expiration date is 06/30/2020.

 Item: Endorsers